afonya2/kristed2/README.md

 # Kristed2
+## This project isn't part of apioframe
-The new version of the kristed shop, but only made by me
+The new version of the Kristed shop, but only made by me

 This shop system is designed to have a better gui than the old one